 The Session Initiation Protocol (SIP) is an application-layer control (signaling) protocol for creating, modifying and terminating sessions with one or more participants.
 These sessions include Internet telephone calls, multimedia distribution and multimedia conferences.
-SIP invitations used to create sessions carry session descriptions which allow participants to agree on

-18 SIP invitations used to create sessions carry session descriptions which allow participants to agree on 19 a set of compatible media types.
-SIP makes use of elements called proxy servers to help route requests to 20 the users current location, authenticate and authorize users for services, implement provider call routing 21 policies, and provide features to users.
-SIP also provides a registration function that allows them to 22 upload their current location for use by proxy servers.
-SIP runs ontop of several different transport 23 protocols.
+SIP invitations used to create sessions carry session descriptions which allow participants to agree on a set of compatible media types.
+SIP makes use of elements called proxy servers to help route requests to the users current location, authenticate and authorize users for services, implement provider call routing policies, and provide features to users.
+SIP also provides a registration function that allows them to upload their current location for use by proxy servers.
+SIP runs ontop of several different transport protocols.